nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

 So here, we create a PushCenter and we give it a handler function.
-Everytime an event occurs on the system, the PushCenter will call this handler by passing it the notification.
-You can see that we've removed all the prints.
-We also add a little dirty `Sleep` at the end of the code to be sure we will receive all the events before the program exits.
+Every time an event occurs on the system, the PushCenter calls this handler by passing it the notification.
+We also add a dirty little `Sleep` at the end of the code to be sure we will receive all the events before the program exits.
+Notice that we've removed all the prints.

 Once more, run it and you'll see: